Biodiversity

 The Complex Sciences of Nature

-Thanks to complex symbiotic biodiversity development in a remote geological time of the evolution of plants and ground-living organisms, they obtained the symbiosis to open the Earth's surface layers' permeability.
-Thus, these ancient organisms with the native original plants liberated the otherwise water-repellent surface of the soil and gave the ground its water-absorbing properties.
-Hence, the indigenous forest elucidates as the main factor for its ability to saturate the aquifers, with the potent water accumulation effect within the actual depth of the mountain massif's total configuration.
+Thanks to the complex symbiotic biodiversity that developed during remote periods in the evolution of plants and ground-living organisms, they created and enabled the opening of the Earth's surface layers' permeability.
+Thus, these ancient organisms, along with their native plants, liberated the otherwise water-repellent soil surface and endowed the ground with water-absorbing properties.
+Hence, the indigenous forest is the main factor in its ability to saturate the aquifers, with a potent water-accumulation effect at the actual depth of the mountain massif's total configuration.

 The Armoured Biodiversity from the Past

-With the intricate guardian biology from the primaeval forest's armoured and water-assisting lushness, the native roots, together with microorganisms in symbiosis, interfered with the complex work of cultivating the otherwise prevailing brittle and fragile soils.
-Hence, with their intricately stabilizing fibrous roots, these plants in ancient times made a symbiosis with the surrounding Earth's organisms and initiated at the beginning of time the path for the water through the soil and towards the Earth's groundwater reservoirs.
+With the intricate heritage of guardian biology from the primaeval forest's water-assisting lushness, the native roots armoured effects and microorganisms in symbiosis, preventing erosion and landslides caused by the otherwise brittle, fragile soils.
+Hence, with their intricately stabilizing fibrous roots, these plants, in ancient times, formed a symbiosis with the surrounding Earth's organisms and, at the beginning of time, initiated the flow of water through the soil and towards Earth's groundwater reservoirs.

 The Devastating Threat from a Foreign Toxicity

-Therefore, it is crucial to prioritize scientific research and practical measures to combat erosion because torrential floods caused by erosive forces can be a significant threat.
+Therefore, it is crucial to prioritize scientific research and practical measures to combat erosion, as torrential floods driven by toxic-induced, artificially slippery, low-friction ground can pose a significant threat.
 The harmful impact of foreign trees on Ethiopia's natural environment, such as the toxicity of artificially implanted Australian eucalyptus trees, highlights the need for careful investigation into the detrimental effects of incompatible substances and organisms that lead to soil degradation and erosion.
-Therefore, understanding natural sciences is crucial before introducing foreign species into a potentially vulnerable habitat.
+Therefore, understanding the broad environmental spectrum within the natural sciences is crucial before introducing foreign species into a potentially vulnerable habitat, where history has proven the devastating consequences of erosion and malnutrition.

 The Ecological Background of the Native Forest